-- The proposed Project will achieve a reduction in GHG emissions through fewer vehicle miles travelled (VMT), pursuant to the most recent AHSC Program Quantification Methodology, available on the California Air Resources Board's Climate Change Investments (CCI) Quantification, Benefits and Reporting Materials webpage (www.arb.ca.gov/cci-resources).
-This must be evidenced by completed GHG Benefits Calculator tool, described in the AHSC Application, displaying VMT and GHG reductions for each Project component. - The proposed Project supports the implementation of the applicable Sustainable Community Strategy (SCS), as confirmed by the Metropolitan Planning Organization (MPO), or similar sustainable planning document in non-MPO regions, as allowed by SB 862 (Chapter 36, Statutes of 2014).
-The application must be consistent with activities or strategies identified in the regional SCS, or similar planning document that demonstrate a per capita reduction in VMT and GHG. - (3) The proposed Project must be consistent with the State Planning Priorities established pursuant to Section 65041.1 of the Government Code. - All proposed Affordable Housing Developments must provide free transit passes, reloadable transit cards, or discounted passes priced at no more than half of retail cost.
+- (1) The proposed Project will achieve a reduction in GHG emissions through fewer vehicle miles travelled (VMT), pursuant to the most recent AHSC Program Quantification Methodology, available on the California Air Resources Board's Climate Change Investments (CCI) Quantification, Benefits and Reporting Materials webpage.
+This must be evidenced by completed GHG Benefits Calculator tool, described in the AHSC Application, displaying VMT and GHG reductions for each Project component. - (2) The proposed Project supports the implementation of the applicable Sustainable Community Strategy (SCS), as confirmed by the Metropolitan Planning Organization (MPO), or similar sustainable planning document in non-MPO regions, as required by Public Resources code section 75210 et seq.
+The application must be consistent with activities or strategies identified in the regional SCS, or similar planning document that demonstrate a per capita reduction in VMT and GHG. - (3) The proposed Project must be consistent with the State Planning Priorities established pursuant to Section 65041.1 of the Government Code. - (4) All proposed Affordable Housing Developments must provide free transit passes, reloadable transit cards, or discounted passes priced at no more than half of retail cost.
 At least one (1) pass or card shall be made available for each Restricted Unit for at least 3 years.
 The card or pass should have a minimum value of 40 average commute length rides a month as determined by the transit agency.
-These passes or cards may be paid for with AHSC funding. - Applicants of all proposed Affordable Housing Developments must certify that the development will be smoke free and demonstrate compliance by submitting a Smoke Free Housing lease addendum prior to construction loan closing. - The AHSC funded components of the Project must: - (A) Incorporate more than one Urban Greening feature with dedicated maintenance for at least two years. - Include adequate lighting in accordance with local, state, and federal design standards and requirements for all publicly accessible components of the Project including active transportation routes and transit stations or stops.
+These passes or cards may be paid for with AHSC funding. - (5) Applicants of all proposed Affordable Housing Developments must certify that the development will be smoke free and demonstrate compliance by submitting a Smoke Free Housing lease addendum prior to construction loan closing. - (6) The AHSC funded components of the Project must: - (A) Incorporate more than one Urban Greening feature with dedicated maintenance for at least two years.
+Applicants must propose at least \$200,000 in reasonable direct Urban Greening costs. - (B) Include adequate lighting in accordance with local, state, and federal design standards and requirements for all publicly accessible components of the Project including active transportation routes and transit stations or stops.